Paid News Digital Subscriptions Bubble or Breakthrough?

 The 20,000 Foot View: Still feeling imbued with the often cited ‘Trump bump’, paid news media subscriptions continued their healthy growth trajectory throughout 2017 and into the first quarter of 2018.
 The market, excepting China and India, grew largely in symmetry with other digital behaviours, as premium news brands continued to make their case as a credible alternative to the clickbait-centric news feeds of social media.
 However, much like the growing pains of the traditional formats in video and music, news’s older print user base means subscription growth will not be linear.
 This has been exemplified by the decline in growth rates of major titles since 2017, the shift from a fractured market to a longer tail, fewer dominant titles and the problem in converting an older user base to paid subscriptions.
 Certain titles such as the Washington Post are also artificially experiencing a boom due to the influence of bundle deals, resulting in the growth of paid subscriptions.

-- Premium news added approximately XXX million paid digital-only subscribers throughout 2017
+- Premium news approximately million paid digital-only subscribers 2017

-- The most successful premium news service is the Washington Post, growing by XXX in 2017, attributable in part to the bundling effect of Amazon XXX of consumers subscribed to multiple paid content services across online video, music and news in 2017
+- The most premium news service is the Post, growing by in 2017, in part to the bundling of Amazon Prime of consumers subscribed to multiple paid content services across online video, music and news in 2017

-- The number of paid premium news subscribers grew XXX in XXX of premium paid digital subscribers only joined in the prior XXX months; for comparison, XXX of Spotify’s subscribers joined in the prior XXX months
+- The number paid premium news subscribers grew 2017 of premium paid digital subscribers only joined in the prior months; for comparison, of Spotify’s subscribers joined in the prior months

 Companies and brands mentioned in this report: Alphabet, Axel Springer, Bild, The Economist, Facebook, Financial Times, Google, The Guardian, Nikkei, Le Monde, The New York Times, Read.ly, Washington Post, Wall Street Journal, The Telegraph, USA Today, Die Welt